justinnais/portfolio/content/sections/about/about.md

 imageAlt: "This is me :)"
 ---

-I'm a software development intern with a focus on front end development.
+I'm a software developer with a focus on front end development.

 Currently studying information technology at RMIT, I am seeking new skills and experience to add to my arsenal.
 I strive to have an impact on teams I work with.